openstack/project-team-guide/doc/source/repository.rst

 the URL ``https://docs.openstack.org/openstack/<projectname>/latest``
 will redirect to the repositories' ``README.rst`` file.

+Also, remove the project from the list in the ``www/project-data/latest.yaml`` in the ``openstack/openstack-manuals`` repository if present.
+That will remove the project from the list of new releases.

 Step 4: Mark the  Repository as Deprecated in the Governance Repository
 -----------------------------------------------------------------------